Visiting San Antonio, Texas: Things to Do, See, and Enjoy While There

 In addition to the things already mentioned above, San Antonio can boast of having the largest Mexican market in all of the United States.
 It is called El Mercado.
 Mariachis can entertain one while one purchases all sorts of items ranging from crafts and clothing to food and more.

 More To Do and See

 Like rodeos?
 There is a massive livestock show and rodeo held here annually.

 Like visiting historic and haunted hotels?
 Check out the Menger Hotel while you are in town!

 The beautiful San Fernando Cathedral in the downtown area is the oldest still operating cathedral in all of the United States.

 Wish to see a residence that goes back to the early days of Spanish dominion over this area hundreds of years ago?
-Visit the Spanish Governor's Palace which has a Coat of Arms of King Ferdinand VI over the entrance door.
+Visit the Spanish Governor's Palace, which has a Coat of Arms of King Ferdinand VI over the entrance door.
 It is furnished with Spanish colonial furnishings and has a beautiful courtyard.

 These are just a few of the reasons why you might wish to visit San Antonio if ever planning a trip to Texas.
-Has this captured your attention and interest?
-If you have other favorite places in San Antonio please mention them in the comments below.

 © 2012 Peggy Woods